sfirke/janitor/index.md

 Pipe that right into `knitr::kable()` in your RMarkdown report.

 These modular adornments can be layered to reduce R's deficit against Excel and SPSS when it comes to quick, informative counts.
+Learn more about `tabyl()` and the `adorn_` functions from the [tabyls vignette](http://sfirke.github.io/janitor/articles/tabyls.html).

 <i class="fa fa-bullhorn" aria-hidden="true"></i> Contact Me
 ------------------------------------------------------------